azdavis/azdavis.net/posts/en/assume-recursion-works.md

 **Then** we have proven that for all lists $L$, $P(L)$ holds.

-Note that we use $\ell$ instead of `xs` because mathematicians really don't like multi-letter variable names, and it's okay because we they're [equivalent][alpha-equiv] anyway because they're bound variables.
+Note that we use $\ell$ instead of `xs` because mathematicians really don't like multi-letter variable names, and it's okay because they're [equivalent][alpha-equiv] anyway because they're bound variables.
 Other than that, the principle of induction on lists was mechanically derived from the definition of lists itself.

 ## The whole point